barrykooij/related-posts-for-wp/readme.txt

 Related Posts for WordPress has a related post shortcode allowing you to display related posts on any position within your content.

 = Widget =
-Related Posts for Wordpress has a related post widget allowing you to display related posts in any sidebar you'd like.
+Related Posts for WordPress has a related post widget allowing you to display related posts in any sidebar you'd like.

 **More information**